STUDENTS Policy

 Admission and Tuition - Nonresident Students

-students may be permitted to attend the District schools upon payment of
+Nonresident students may be permitted to attend

-tuition provided the student is not barred from enrollment by provisions of the
+the District schools upon payment of tuition provided the student is not barred

-the basis of the per-pupil cost for the preceding year including operation,
+the Board of Education on the basis of the per-pupil cost for the preceding

-maintenance, and debt service of the schools.
+year including operation, maintenance, and debt service of the schools.

-two (2) business days of enrollment in the District by state officials of a
+Within two (2) business days of enrollment in the

-nonresident student pursuant to state statute, the Superintendent/designee will
+District by state officials of a nonresident student pursuant to state statute,

-request the student's transfer and discipline records from all schools or
+the Superintendent/designee will request the student's transfer and discipline

-facilities previously attended and from other state agencies and entities
+records from all schools or facilities previously attended and from other state

-period preceding enrollment.
-The
+twenty-four (24) month period preceding enrollment.
+The Superintendent/designee

-student's transfer and discipline records with District employees who, based
+discipline records with District employees who, based upon their duties, have a

-upon their duties, have a need to know such information.
+need to know such information.
 Such records will be maintained in confidence

 for purposes of maintaining discipline and for assistance to the student.
-The student's transfer and discipline records
+The

-will not be a part of the student's permanent record nor used as the sole basis
+student's transfer and discipline records will not be a part of the student's

-for denying educational services to a pupil.
+permanent record nor used as the sole basis for denying educational services to

 Admission